Wednesday, February 20, 2013

 5. I reserve the right to read what I want to read when I want to read it.
 I'm a very moody reader.
 While I try to read all review books in a timely manner, sometimes it will take me months to get to a particular book.

-6. Since my reading, blogging and internet time have been limited and I'm in the preliminary/research stages of a 2 different writing projects, the only books I will accept for review at the moment are:
+6. Since my reading, blogging and internet time have been limited, I must limit the number of books I accept.

 8. I'm addicted to books, so I'll never stop reading and writing about them.
 Even if I give up the blog, I'll still be writing reviews *somewhere*.
 At the moment, I'm hooked on Goodreads, so if I walk away from blogging I'll still post my thoughts -- or, at the very least, a rating -- at Goodreads.